MiniXC/typst-projects/thesis/main.typ

 - Repetitive text formatting/processing -- for example, switching from full titles to standard conference abbreviations in the bibliography.
 - Grammatical error checking -- for example, checking if a specific paragraph has any grammatical mistakes.
 - Structural improvements -- for example, interrogating if a different structure could be more intuitive for a specific section.
+- Summarising/searching long-form content -- for example, asking if certain viewpoints are featured in a lengthy paper or book.

 *Minimising Bias*: We use the following rules/techniques to minimise the introduction of GenAI-induced bias.
 - Never copy prose: No prose is every copied, nor is the GenAI output displayed to the author while writing.